2019 Kawasaki W800 Cafe: Retro with Modern Tech

 1. The W800 Cafe arrives with Kawasaki’s air-cooled 773cc vertical-twin engine.
-The engine uses a heavy flywheel to create stronger low- to mid-range torque, and is paired with a five-speed transmission.
-Kawasaki didn’t release the latest numbers, but the older W800’s engine produced 47 horsepower at 6500 rpm, and 44 ft/lbs of torque at 2500 rpm.
+The engine uses a heavy flywheel to create stronger low- to mid-range grunt, and is paired with a five-speed transmission.
+The W800 motor puts out a peak of 46 ft/lbs of torque at 4800 rpm.

-2. An Assist and Slipper Clutch eases the feel at the clutch lever and to reduce wheel hop under down shifting.
+2. An assist and slip clutch eases the feel at the clutch lever and to reduce wheel hop under downshifting.

 3. The double-cradle frame may look like a direct copy of its predecessor, but it’s an entirely new design.
 The frame features a 50mm square-section backbone and attaches to a rigid swingarm for more stability while riding.

 4. The suspension may also look vintage, but its designed for modern handling.
-The W800 Cafe uses a 41mm from fork and dual-rear shock absorbers with adjustable preload for a smooth ride and clean look.
+The W800 Cafe uses a 41mm from fork and dual shocks with adjustable spring-preload for a smooth ride and clean look.

-5. Braking duties are handled by a single 3200 front disc and a 270mm rear disc.
+5. Braking duties are handled by a single 320mm front disc and a 270mm rear disc.
 Modern ABS is standard.